nwactor/bart-now-mobile/README.md

 ### Known Issues

-* Train time accuracy needs to be improved
+* Departure time accuracy needs to be improved